Click

 obvious sound degradation issues.

-to box it up and return to its owner.
-Of course I was thankful
+I was eager to box it up and return to its owner.
+Of course

-for the loan, however, though I found the Cambridge Audio
+I was thankful for the loan, however, though I found the Cambridge

-Edge W to be a solid punchy performer, it lacked the control,
+Audio Edge W to be a solid punchy performer, it lacked the

-grace and musical elegance of any Musical Fidelity power amplifier
+control, grace and musical elegance of any Musical Fidelity

-I have ever owned or loaned (stand alone or integrated).
-The
+power amplifier I have ever owned or loaned (stand alone or

-morning listening sessions, so need to be able to enjoy music
+– early morning listening sessions, so need to be able

-at low volume levels during these times.
-Unlike my Musical
+to enjoy music at low volume levels during these times.
+Unlike

-Fidelity M8 500s (which delivers great musical performance
+my Musical Fidelity M8 500s (which delivers great musical

-at all volume levels) the Cambridge Audio Edge W lacked detail
+performance at all volume levels) the Cambridge Audio Edge

-and soundstage precision at low volume levels, so I chose
+W lacked detail and soundstage precision at low volume levels,

 Musical Fidelity M6